r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br />

-<b><i>[ certutil - Additional Methods for Remote Download ]</i></b><br />
+<b><i>certutil - Additional Methods for Remote Download</i></b><br />
-Sometimes we need to use non-conventional methods to deliver our agent to target<br />
+Sometimes we need to use non-conventional methods to deliver our agent to target system and bypass detection.<br />
-system and bypass detection, in this situation certutil can be an useful asset.
+In this situation certutil can be an useful asset because AMSI does not scan the download data in oposite to `iwr`.

 <br />